 1. AI in Project Risk Management

-AI & Machine learning platforms have the potential to enhance the commercial visibility of projects from start to finish.
+AI and machine learning platforms have the potential to enhance the commercial visibility of projects from start to finish.
 AI helps project management teams identify and predict risks much earlier, enabling quicker action before they pose a threat to project completion.
 AI in project management uses Machine Learning and Predictive Data Analytics to provide more accurate insights into possible outcomes for better, faster decision-making.
-Galvia’s Machine learning & AI-powered tools provide accurate strategic planning and risk mitigation features that inform Senior Management of project risks and task status through real-time alerts, triggers and dashboards.
+Galvia’s Machine learning & AI-powered tools provide accurate strategic planning and risk mitigation features that inform Senior Management of project risks and task status through real-time alerts, triggers, and dashboards.
 The level of improved project accuracy that our platform provides enables project managers to monitor the project’s progression at every stage, plan ahead for risks, and allocate the best resources so they can make informed decisions and turn around predicted outcomes.

 2. Planning & Allocation of Resources

-AI-powered tools like Galvia can streamline project planning using Machine learning algorithms to analyse historical data and provide estimates of project duration, workload and budgets.
+AI-powered tools like Galvia can streamline project planning using Machine learning algorithms to analyse historical data and provide estimates of project duration, workload, and budgets.
 Project planning can be made more robust by building custom workflows based on estimated working hours, time-off schedules, and historical data to make the best decision on resource allocation for your projects.
-Using AI in project management enables project managers to use advanced data analysis to look at past projects, and predict how much a project will cost and how long it will take and develop an optimised project management process model with a higher degree of confidence.
+Using AI in project management enables project managers to use advanced data analysis to look at past projects, predict how much a project will cost and how long it will take, and develop an optimised project management process model with a higher degree of confidence.

 Furthermore, Galvia’s AI platform integrates the data from your existing tools – like Slack, Microsoft Teams, Outlook, and SAP for better decision-making and forecasting- and allows employees to directly ask questions about their project in the same manner as a ‘Google’ or ‘Siri’ query.